A great website homepage is without doubt one of the most important pages on your website. You never get a second chance to make a first impression.

 4. Optimise the layout for multi-use devices

 Adding a blog or regular new content to your website is always a good idea.
 Combining a list of blog posts to your homepage is even better.
 Search engines love new relevant content, so consider adding a few snippets of your latest blog or news articles.
 If you can combine an image as well then this is even better.

-Here are a few examples of good website homepage design
+Here are a few examples of a good website homepage design

 Why it’s good

-- The Bloomberg Business homepage works really well as a design.
-It has solid branding and displays it’s news articles in a neat and logical way.
+- The Bloomberg Business homepage works well as a design.
+It has solid branding and displays it’s news articles neatly and logically.